dehydratedpotato/socpowerbud/README.md

 </p>

 # Project Deets
-## Wat it do?
+### Wat it do?
-SocPowerBuddy now reports every statistic offered by `powermetrics -s cpu_power,gpu_power`, yet without needing `sudo`.
-It is created based on reverse engineering `powermetrics`.
-There are some metrics and features exclusive to this project (such as per-core power draw, silicon IDs, microarch names, and unit measurement choices), which you will not find in `powermetrics`.
+SocPowerBuddy samples countrer values from the IOReport (across a sampling interval) and returns accurate averages of the related metric.
+It is based on reverese engineering `powermetrics`, and reports every statistic offered by `powermetrics -s cpu_power,gpu_power` (see [full metric list plus example](#available-metrics-plus-example-output)), yet without needing `sudo`.
+Note that some metrics and features are exclusive to this project, those of which you will not find in `powermetrics`.

+Officially tested on M1, as well as M1 Pro, Max, and Ultra (see [compatibility notes](#compatibility-notes))

-## Why it do?
+### Why it do?
-Because needing to be the system admin to get frequency info on Apple Silicon is dumb.
+Because needing to be system admin in order to monitor Apple Silicon frequencies is dumb (yeah, I'm looking at you, `powermetrics`).
 So here you go!
 No administrative privileges needed!

-## Available Metrics!

-The following is available for all sampled units, including GPU, and is sampled per-cluster
-- Active and Idle Residencies
-- Active Frequencies
-- DVFM (Similar to P-State) Distribution and Time Spent
-- Power Consumption
-- Silicon IDs

-The following is available for CPU, and is sampled per-cluster
-- Instructions Retired and Per-cylce
-- Supposed CPU Cycles Spent
-- Per-Core metrics
-- Micro architecture names

-## Outside Influence!
-This project has recently influenced the CPU/GPU power related metric gathering on [NeoAsitop](https://github.com/op06072/NeoAsitop)!
-Yay!
-Go check it out :heart:

-___

-# Installation and Usage

-1. Download the .zip file from [latest release](https://github.com/BitesPotatoBacks/SocPowerBuddy/releases).
-2. Unzip the downloaded file (via Finder or Terminal)
-3. Move the binary from the unzipped folder into your desired location (such as `/usr/bin`)
-4. You may now run the tool using the `socpwrbud` binary

-### Officially Tested on M1, M1 Pro, Max, Ultra.
+### Available Metrics plus Example Output!

 <details>

 <summary>Example Output on Macmini9,1</summary>

-### The following is a single metric sample taken by executing `socpwrbud -a -i 275`.
+**Note**: The following is a single run using `socpwrbud -ai 275`.

 ```
 Apple M1 T8103 (Sample 1):